Haivision/srt/docs/srt-live-transmit.md

 2. In listener mode, if you leave the host empty, the socket is bound to `INADDR_ANY` for IPv4 only.
-If you want to make it listen on IPv6, you need to specify the host as `::` (NOTE: you don't use square brackets syntax in the adapter specification, as in this case only the host is expected).
+If you want to make it listen on IPv6, you need to specify the host as `::`.
+NOTE: Don't use square brackets syntax in the adapter specification, as in this case only the host is expected.

 3. If you want to listen for connections from both IPv4 and IPv6, mind the `ipv6only` option.
 The default value for this option is system default (see